-On March 30th, 2015, our founder (an infantry combat veteran, who also battles post-traumatic stress/traumatic brain injury) started this mission in honor of his "Battle Buddy" that took his life due to post-traumatic stress symptoms.
-He set out to bring a better awareness of the epidemic suicide rate among U.S. veterans (minimum rate of 22 a day) and the stigma accosicated with post-traumatic stress/traumatic brain injuries.
+On March 30th, 2015, our founder (an infantry combat veteran, who also battles post-traumatic stress/traumatic brain injury) started this mission in honor of his "Battle Buddy" that took his life due inner battle wounds.
+He set out to bring a better awareness of the epidemic suicide rate among U.S. veterans (minimum rate of 22 a day) and the stigma associated with post-traumatic stress/traumatic brain injuries.

 The awareness would travel 22 miles through 22 cities of Lake County, Florida.
 One day each week with military boots, a boonie hat, our American flag, a ruck sack weighing 150 pounds (to simplify the average weight of a soldier carried in combat), and a simple sign stating the reason of these marches.
 Those that stopped him and inquired about his march were simply informed with a single statement, "Please, reach out to our veterans"!